 - Add fresh mulch to your flower beds

 - Matching porch chairs

-Pair pre-listing home inspection repairs with a home warranty
+Pair pre-listing home inspection with a home warranty

 With a pre-listing home inspection, you learn your home’s condition before you go to market to tackle necessary repairs on your own terms.
 With the inspection and repairs complete, your sale can close faster, cutting out back-and-forth negotiations over the inspection report.

 Throw a cherry on top with an included home warranty.
-A home warranty costs on average $300 to $500 and covers emergency expenses that arise from appliances, electrical systems, HVAC units, garage doors, and other home systems for the first year after the closing date.
+A home warranty costs, on average, around $600 and covers emergency expenses that arise from appliances, electrical systems, HVAC units, garage doors, and other home systems for the first year after the closing date.

 Include a freebie with your home for buyers who offer in the first 5 days to incentivize those interested to act quickly.
-If the freebie is particularly grand, it may even attract media attention like this $1.4 million condo in Costa Mesa including a Tesla Model 3.
+If the freebie is particularly grand, it may even attract media attention, like this luxury housing community in Nevada offering Tesla Model 3s to buyers.
 Between the sweetener and the press attention, your listing wins even more exposure.

 Here are some enticing inclusions: